EGI-Federation/documentation/content/en/users/dev-env/notebooks/kernels/matlab/_index.md

 ---
-title: "MATLAB"
+title: MATLAB
+weight: 20
 type: docs
 description: >
-  MATLAB in EGI Notebooks
+  Using MATLAB in EGI Notebooks
-weight: 20
 ---

 EGI offers MATLAB on the cloud using the